cogu/c-apx/README.md

 Static clients uses a code generator (see [Python APX](https://github.com/cogu/py-apx)) to generate C code from APX definitions files.
 The generated code is fast and integrates well with type definitions shared with an AUTOSAR RTE generator.
+Statically generated clients are supposed to be used together with APX-ES in order to run on small devices that run an RTOS.

 ### Dynamic Clients

 Dynamic clients parses an APX definition file in runtime and builds small byte code programs (in-memory) which then executes through a virtual machine (VM).
 This method has more flexibility since it doesn't require C code to be generated or compiled as an intermediate step.
+Caching mechanisms are currently being developed for C and C++ (More information later).
+Dynamic clients is best used on Windows and Linux systems.

 ## What is APX?